 SARS-CoV-2 Decontamination

-Coronaviruses are enveloped viruses, which makes them relatively easy to kill compared to some other pathogens.
+Coronaviruses are enveloped viruses, making them relatively easier to kill than other pathogens.

-SARS-CoV-2 is susceptible to many common laboratory and household EPA-registered disinfectants.
-To properly decontaminate against SARS-CoV-2 and prevent the spread of infection, people should clean surfaces routinely, clean high-touch surfaces more frequently, wear necessary PPE, and always follow the disinfectant manufacturer's instructions for use.
+SARS-CoV-2 is susceptible to many standard laboratory and household EPA-registered disinfectants.
+To properly decontaminate against SARS-CoV-2 and prevent the spread of infection, people should clean surfaces routinely, clean high-touch surfaces more frequently, wear necessary PPE, and always follow the disinfectant manufacturer's instructions.

 SARS-CoV-2 can be inactivated with contact by common laboratory disinfection measures such as: